FocusCript/FocusCript/README.md

       'Serverless architecture', 'Progressive web applications',
     ],
     currentSideProjects: [
-      'Publishing a drag & drop npm library', 'Working on a IoT kegerator', ],
+      'Working on the chat application (NeuraChat)!',
+    ],
     askMeAbout: ['web dev', 'coding', 'tech'],
     funFacts: 'I tried teaching kids math for a while... it`s much harder than it looks! :)',